 January: FDA held a January 24-25 meeting of its Drug Safety and Risk Management Advisory Committee (PDF - 69KB) to discuss the public health benefits and risks, including the potential for abuse, of drugs containing hydrocodone either combined with other analgesics or as an antitussive.
 The Department of Health and Human Services (HHS) received a request from the Drug Enforcement Administration (DEA) for a scientific and medical evaluation and scheduling recommendation for drugs containing hydrocodone either combined with other analgesics or as an antitussive, in response to a citizen petition citing increasing reports of abuse related to these products.
 Currently, these products are Schedule III drugs under the Controlled Substances Act (CSA), and DEA is considering whether to reschedule the products to Schedule II, which would subject the products to more stringent requirements regarding storage, record keeping, and prescribing, such as limitations on oral prescriptions and refills.
 The committee voted in favor of rescheduling hydrocodone products from Schedule III controlled substances to Schedule II controlled substances.

-February: FDA scheduled a public hearing (PDF - 63KB) for February 7 & 8, 2013, to obtain information, particularly scientific evidence, such as study data or peer-reviewed analyses, on issues pertaining to the use of opioid drugs in the treatment of chronic pain.
-The meeting was announced in a December 19, 2012 Federal Register notice titled, Impact of Approved Drug Labeling on Chronic Opioid Therapy; Public Hearing; Request for Comments.
+February: FDA held public hearing on February 7 & 8 to obtain information -- particularly scientific evidence, such as study data or peer-reviewed analyses -- on issues pertaining to the use of opioid drugs in the treatment of chronic pain.
+Impact of Approved Drug Labeling on Chronic Opioid Therapy: Part 15 Hearing

 ACTTION Analgesic Clinical Trial Translation, Innovations, Opportunities and Networks